rajashekarcs2023/fetchai/README.md

 ## 🤔 What is FetchAI?

 **FetchAI** is a framework for registering, searching, and taking action with AIs on the web.

-For these applications, FetchAI simplifies utilizing existing AIs for taking actions on behalf of users:
+For these applications, FetchAI simplifies utilizing existing AI Agents and Assistants for taking actions on behalf of users:

 - **Open-source libraries**: Register your existing AIs using FetchAI's open-source [universal agent gateway](https://python.fetchai.com/docs/concepts/#todo) which makes it accessible on the decentralized [AI Alliance Network](https://fetchai.foundation/).
 - **Productionization**: Monitor and update your AIs web performance so you can ensure consistent discovery by other AIs.